 Strategy #3 – Motivate them to exercise.

 Considering the likelihood of developing hypertension and diabetes rises in middle and older age, it can be harder for people to find the time or energy to fit regular exercise into their weekly routine.
+Nevertheless, it’s vital to have some kind of movement plan in place.

-Some people naturally enjoy being on the move.
-But others may view exercise as challenging, pointless, or intimidating.
+Some people naturally enjoy being on the move but others may view exercise as challenging, pointless, or intimidating.
 If your family member is in the latter group, there are a few options you could try:

-• Help them to set realistic goals and a visible way of tracking progress.
+- Helping them to set realistic goals and a visible way of tracking progress.

-• Get equipment for hand-grip exercises that they can do while seated.
+- Getting equipment for hand-grip exercises that they can do while seated.

-• Go for walks in pleasant locations (such as green areas) or suggest doing short follow-along workouts from home.
+- Going for walks in pleasant locations (such as green areas) or suggest doing short follow-along workouts from home.

-• Offer rewards.
+- Offering rewards.
 It can add extra motivation to have something nice to look forward to after exercise, whether that’s going to a cafe, watching a film, or having a nice meal.

 Want to get more advice on exercise routines?